ludwig-ai/ludwig-docs/src/docs/user_guide.md

 #### Passthrough Encoder

-The passthrough decoder simply transforms each input value into a fleat value and adds a dimension to the input tensor, creating a `b x s x 1` tensor where `b` is the batch size and `s` is the length of the sequence.
+The passthrough decoder simply transforms each input value into a float value and adds a dimension to the input tensor, creating a `b x s x 1` tensor where `b` is the batch size and `s` is the length of the sequence.
 The tensor is reduced along the `s` dimension to obtain a single vector of size `h` for each element of the batch.
 If you want to output the full `b x s x h` tensor, you can specify `reduce_output: null`.
 This encoder is not really useful for `sequence` or `text` features, but may be useful for `timeseries` features, as it allows for using them without any processing in later stages of the model, like in a sequence combiner for instance.